-The University of Texas at Austin College of Pharmacy is proud to host the Hospital Practice Seminar, June 14-15 2019, in Austin, Texas.
+The University of Texas at Austin College of Pharmacy in partnership with the Hick’s School of Social Work, School of Nursing, and Dell Medical School is proud to host the Hospital Practice Seminar.
 The Seminar is developed with input from a planning committee with expertise in clinical and hospital practices.

 |Location||DoubleTree by Hilton Hotels Austin – Austin, Texas|

 |Start Time||Programming begins 1:00 PM CT on first day|

 |Ending||Last session will conclude around 4pm on Saturday|

 ||HPS offers 12 hours of clinical content on the best practices of treatment for opioid use disorder and infectious disease.
 These programming blocks are set for the full interprofessional audience to emphasize a team-based patient-focused approach.|

 |Profession Specific Content||HPS offers 8 hours of profession specific clinical content developed by each professional school to cater to the needs of each profession.|

 The content of this conference is based on practice gaps that are identified by surveying pharmacists, physicians, nurses, physician assistants, nurse practitioners, social workers, and counselors who work in hospital settings, through discussions with the planning committee, and by analyzing current practice trends.
 Participants will receive evidence-based clinical information that is relevant to hospital-based practices (see Agenda).
 Speakers who have been recommended by the planning committee as outstanding presenters and experts in their practice will deliver the featured presentations.